- Yield:Serves 4

 - 2 bone-in, 2-inch-thick dry-aged ribeye steaks (2 to 3 pounds/900g to 1.3kg total; see note)

 - Kosher salt and freshly ground black pepper

 - 4 sprigs thyme or rosemary

-Prepare a sous-vide water bath to 127°F, or fill a large beer cooler with 130°F water (fill with hot water then use boiling water from a kettle and cold water to adjust temperature using an instant-read thermometer).
+Heat a sous vide water bath to 127°F (53°C), or fill a large beer cooler with 130°F (54°C) water (fill with hot water, then use boiling water from a kettle and cold water to adjust temperature, using an instant-read thermometer to measure).
 Season steaks generously with salt and pepper.
-Seal in individual vacuum-sealed bags and place in water bath or cooler and close lid.
-Allow to cook for at least 1 hour and up to 3.
-(If necessary, top up beer cooler with more boiling water to maintain temperature within 2 to 3°F of 127°F. See here for more details on Beer Cooler Sous-Vide.)
+Seal in individual vacuum-sealed bags, place in water bath or cooler, and close lid.
+Allow to cook for at least 1 hour and up to 3 hours.
+(If necessary, top up beer cooler with more boiling water to maintain temperature within 2 to 3°F of 127°F. See here for more details on cooking sous vide using a beer cooler.)

 Remove steaks from bag and pat dry with paper towels.
 Heat canola oil and butter in a large cast iron skillet over high heat until butter browns and begins to smoke.
-Add steaks and cook without moving for 30 seconds.
-Flip steak and cook on second side for 1 minute.
-Meanwhile, blast the top side with a propane torch set on its hottest setting.
+Add steaks and cook, without moving, for 30 seconds.
+Flip steaks and cook on second side for 1 minute.
+Meanwhile, blast top sides with a propane torch set on its hottest setting.
 Flip steaks and torch second side until well browned and charred in spots, about 30 seconds longer.
 Using tongs, stack steaks, lift and orient vertically, and hold against hot pan to crisp up fat all the way around the edges.
-Transfer to a wire rack set in a rimmed baking sheet and allot to rest for 5 minutes.
+Transfer steaks to a wire rack set in a rimmed baking sheet and allow to rest for 5 minutes.